-Alternate Data Stream Manager (ADS Manager) is a simple, straightforward, and most importantly free utility for accessing and modifying so-called “alternate data streams” within any given file.
-This functionality is a little-known feature of the NTFS file system that allows one file to contain more than one stream of data.
+Alternate Data Stream Manager (ADS Manager) is a simple, straightforward, and most importantly free utility for accessing and modifying so-called “alternate data streams” within any given file or folder (these are known as a “fork” in more general filesystem terminology).
+This functionality is a little-known feature of the NTFS file system that allows one file or folder to contain more than one stream of data.
 This allows your files to contain “hidden” data that will be invisible to other applications.

 What are its uses?

-ADS Manager allows you to open any file in a NTFS filesystem, and manage its alternate data streams, including creating, deleting, modifying, and renaming them.
+ADS Manager allows you to open any file or folder in an NTFS filesystem, and manage its alternate data streams, including creating, deleting, modifying, and renaming them.
 The program also allows you to search directories for files that have alternate data streams.

 The following are some situations when you might want to access alternate data streams: